 Hardwood floors are highly desirable for most homeowners, but they come with their share of challenges when it comes to cleaning, maintenance, and repairs.
-After a few months or years of heavy use from kids playing with toys and chairs being shuffled around, it may be time for some DIY fixes.
+After a few months or years of heavy use from kids playing with toys and chairs being shuffled around, you may wind up with scuffed hardwood floors and it may be time for some DIY fixes.

 How to Fix Scratched Hardwood Floors